 Festivals in Amsterdam

 Uitmarkt – Normally the largest cultural festival (300 performances across 25 stages) in the Netherlands taking place in central Amsterdam over a single weekend, marking the start of the new Dutch cultural season.
-This year’s event due 28-30 Aug 2020 (43rd edition) will be a hybrid event with online performances and small indoor locations with a limited audience.
+Scheduled for 27-29 Aug 2021 (44th edition) likely to be a more scaled down event.

 De Parade – A travelling theatre festival which visits Rotterdam, The Hague, Utrecht and Amsterdam.
 The Amsterdam normally takes place over 2 weeks in the Rivierenbuurt district where theatre tents are set up and dozens of performances take place.
-The 2020 event which was due at Martin Luther King Park, Amsterdam is cancelled.
+Due in August 2021 at Martin Luther King Park, Amsterdam.

 Loveland Festival – Big DJ dance festival event with a local and international line-up in the western suburbs of Amsterdam.
-2020 event is cancelled, scheduled to return 7-8 Aug 2021 at Sloterpark, Amsterdam.
+Scheduled to return 7-8 Aug 2021 at Sloterpark, Amsterdam.

 Mysteryland Festival – Large electronic music festival event with multiple stages held over an August weekend just outside Amsterdam.
 Features over 250 artists and 100,000 visitors.
 Includes a well-equipped camping site.
-2020 event is cancelled, scheduled for 27-29 Aug 2021 (27th edition) at the Floriade festival grounds, Haarlemmermeer (near Hoofddorp).
+Scheduled for 27-29 Aug 2021 (27th edition) at the Floriade festival grounds, Haarlemmermeer (near Hoofddorp).

 Grachtenfestival – Canal festival featuring classical and jazz music performances throughout Amsterdam, many on unique stages on the city’s waterways.
-Scheduled to go ahead with a reduced number of venues, dates are 7-16 Aug 2020 (23rd edition), various locations around Amsterdam.
+Scheduled for 13-22 Aug 2021 (24th edition), various locations around Amsterdam.

 See our complete festival calendar for Amsterdam